enetheru/midi2input/notes.md

 secondly XDG_CONFIG_HOME/m2i/config
 separation between m2i behaviour and action and response.

+there is a design choice i am having to make in regards to reloading configuration

+on the one hand, command line options should reign supreme for loading the state of the application. so in this way reloading the config either needs to be aware of the cmd line, or dissallow it because it cant tell what was overridden, plus you might want to override the initial values anyway, so i've come to a compromise i think is sane.

+configuration and cmd line options only specify the initial state of the application it will not be reloaded, nor referenced further than the very first setup.

+the script can be reloaded and the state changed in the script, but not from configuration.

 system tray
 ===========
 kind of thinking of things i want to have added to the system tray